allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 Kafka producer is created and closed on an executor and does not need to be serialized.
 But it does not scale at all, the producer is created and closed for every single message.
-Establishing connection to the cluster takes time.
+Establishing a connection to the cluster takes time.
-It is much more time consuming operation than open plain socket connection, Kafka producer needs to discover leaders for all partitions.
+It is a much more time consuming operation than opening plain socket connection, as Kafka producer needs to discover leaders for all partitions.
-Kafka Producer itself is a 'heavy' object, so you can also expect high CPU utilization by the JVM garbage collector.
+Kafka Producer itself is a &ldquo;heavy&rdquo; object, so you can also expect high CPU utilization by the JVM garbage collector.

 The previous example could be improved by using `foreachPartition` loop.
 The partition of records is always processed by a Spark task on a single executor using single JVM.
 You can safely share a thread-safe Kafka producer instance.
 But in our scale (20k messages / second, 64 partitions, 2 seconds batch) it did not scale as well.
-Kafka producer was created and closed 64 times on every 2 seconds and sent only 625 messages on average.
+Kafka producer was created and closed 64 times every 2 seconds and sent only 625 messages on average.

 ```scala
 dstream.foreachRDD { rdd =>